X

 __ Please get a copy of The New Catholic Answer Bible that we'll be using; this one specifically has embedded explanations of Catholic beliefs.

-__ We will also be making use of the online Compendium of the Catechism of the Catholic Church (or you can buy a paper version)
+__ We will be making use of the online Catechism of the Catholic Church (or you can buy a book version HERE)

 (PS let us know if this is a financial hardship for you at this time and we'll find a remedy).